WDI-DTLA-41/project_01_build_a_game/readme.md

 - Winner receives both sets of cards used

 ### Win Condition
-- if player has reached 52 Cards, they have won
-- if player has 0 cards left, they have lost
+- if player cannot play a card, they have lost

-### Icebox
+### Icebox/Unsolved
 - War on War repeated
 - Sound Effects
 - Animated